-- Types of Law: Aboriginal, Access & Privacy, Administrative, Civil, Commercial, Constitutional, Contract, Corporate, Corporate Governance, Employment, Environmental, Health, Human Rights, Mental Health, Tax, Torts
+- Types of Law: Aboriginal, Access & Privacy, Administrative, Civil, Commercial, Contract, Corporate, Corporate Governance, Health, Human Rights, Mental Health.

 Who we are

-The Legal Services Branch at the Ministry of Health and Long-Term Care (MOHLTC) and Ministry of Health Promotion (MHP) provides strategic legal advice on challenging, high profile issues facing the MOHLTC and MHP.
+The Ministry of Attorney General, Civil Law Division, Ministry of Health and Long-Term Care Branch provides strategic legal advice on challenging, high profile issues facing the Ministry of Health and Long-Term Care.

 What we do